Retzoh/manifest_templates/README.md

 you will be working on.
 - Put it under `.builds/` in your repository
 - Adapt the `source` and `environment` lists to match your needs
-- And you are good to go !

 ### Supported languages
 - [python (with anaconda)](https://git.sr.ht/~retzoh/manifest_templates/tree/master/python_anaconda/.builds)